NobleChivalry/Past-Projects/README.md

 11) Computing Matching Tokens Python: For this project, I was assigned to create various programs that ran through command line arguments.
 PartA.py consists of a function that tokenizes a text file, a function that maps each token to their frequencies in the text file, and a function that prints out the tokens with their corresponding frequencies.
 PartB.py consists of a function that returns the number of tokens that two files share, utilizing some of the functions from PartA.py.

-12) Spotify API Typescript & Angular: In this assignment, I had to gather data from the Spotify API, develop a frontend interface with Angular, and make HTTP requests to a backend server to trigger API calls.
+12) Spotify API TS & Angular (File too Big): In this assignment, I had to gather data from the Spotify API, develop a frontend interface with Angular, and make HTTP requests to a backend server to trigger API calls.
 The app itself provides a browser for users to browse music on Spotify.

-13) Sleep Tracker Typescript & Ionic: This project involved creating a sleep tracker app that tracks the periods of sleep a user had and how they felt during the day.
+13) Sleep Tracker TS & Ionic (File too Big): This project involved creating a sleep tracker app that tracks the periods of sleep a user had and how they felt during the day.
 A demo video of how to use the app can be found inside as well, being named "Demo.mp4".